Terms of Service

 6.1.5 Ensure that the Users use the Service and the Documentation in accordance with these Terms and shall be responsible for any User's breach of these Terms;

 6.1.6 Obtain and shall maintain all necessary licences, consents, and permissions necessary for Semble, its contractors and agents to perform their obligations under these Terms, including without limitation the Service;

-6.1.7 Ensure that its network and systems comply with the relevant specifications provided by Semble from time to time; and
+6.1.7 Ensure that its network and systems comply with the relevant specifications provided by Semble from time to time;

-6.1.8 Be, to the extent permitted by law and except as otherwise expressly provided in these Terms, solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to Semble’s data centres, and for all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Client’s network connections or telecommunications links or caused by the internet.
+6.1.8 Be, to the extent permitted by law and except as otherwise expressly provided in these Terms, solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to Semble’s data centres, and for all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Client’s network connections or telecommunications links or caused by the internet; and

-6.2 The Client shall not, except as may be allowed by any applicable law which is incapable of exclusion by Terms between the Parties and except to the extent expressly permitted under these Terms:
+6.2 The Client shall not, except as may be allowed by any applicable law or regulation which is incapable of exclusion by Terms between the Parties and except to the extent expressly permitted under these Terms:

 6.2.1 Attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Software and/or Documentation (as applicable) in any form or media or by any means;